szcompressor/cuSZ/README.md

 # set up
 ## requirements
-- NVIDIA GPU with Pascal (in progress), Volta, or Turing microarchitectures
+- NVIDIA GPU with Pascal, Volta, or Turing microarchitectures
 - Minimum: CUDA 9.2+ and GCC 7.3+ (with C++14 support)
   - The below table shows our tested GPUs, CUDA versions, and compilers.
   - Note that CUDA version here refers to the toolchain verion (e.g., activiated CUDA via `module load`), whereas CUDA runtime version (according to SM) can be lower than that.